zdharma-continuum/history-search-multi-word/README.md

 # News

 * 31-10-2016
-  - New lines do not disturb the parser anymore, and are also highlighted with a dark color – [video](https://asciinema.org/a/91159)
+  - Newlines do not disturb the parser anymore, and are also highlighted with a dark color – [video](https://asciinema.org/a/91159)

 * 27-10-2016
   - New optimizations – **30%** speed up of syntax highlighting!